Explore Options to Help Preserve Your Tooth

 • Persistent Toothache

 The pain often feels deep or throbbing and may come and go.
 It worsens when you bite or chew.
-Persistent discomfort in one tooth could suggest inflammation or infection in the pulp tissue.
+Persistent discomfort in a single tooth may indicate inflammation or infection in the pulp tissue.

 • Sensitivity to Temperature